louiz/biboumi/doc/user.rst

 Toto, tOtO and TOTO all represent the same IRC user.
 This means you can talk to the user toto, and this will work.

 Also note that some IRC nicknames or channels may contain characters that are not allowed in the local part of a JID (for example '@').
 If you need to send a message to a nick containing such a character, you can use a jid like ``%irc.example.com@biboumi.example.com/AnnoyingNickn@me``, because the JID ``AnnoyingNickn@me%irc.example.com@biboumi.example.com`` would not work.
+This “weird” JID is just using the fact that you can send a private message through any room (even a room with an empty name) because, on IRC, a query does not go through any room at all, it’s just server-wide.
+So, sending a message to #doesnotexist%irc@biboumi/User is exactly the same as sending one to %irc@biboumi/User.

 And if you need to address a channel that contains such invalid characters, you have to use `jid-escaping <http://www.xmpp.org/extensions/xep-0106.html#escaping>`_, and replace each of these characters with their escaped version, for example to